Peterson-Fan/UNO_CLI/README.md

 - When attacked, a player not playing a special card (2, 3, 7, Q, J) must draw cards from the stock pile, before ending its turn;

-## Bugs

-All detected bugs have been fixed.

-## Contributor

-Fan Yuheng 523370910168